 What are COVID vaccine certificates for travel?

 Having to show you’ve been vaccinated to enter certain countries is not a new concept when it comes to travel planning.
 Many countries already require a vaccine certificate to prove that travellers have been vaccinated against diseases such as yellow fever, rubella, and polio.
+You can even see an image here of an Italian health pass made for travel during the times of the plague, dating back to 1722!
 While these certificates are traditionally in paper format, some countries are starting to issue COVID vaccine certificates for travel in digital format.

 Having a vaccine certificate may allow travellers to bypass a country’s COVID restrictions, such as any quarantine requirements and COVID testing for travel.
-While there aren’t any certification requirements for Canadian travellers at this time, the discussion about implementing vaccine certificates for travel continues to evolve.
+While there aren’t any certifications available to Canadian travellers at this time, the discussion about implementing vaccine certificates for travel continues to evolve.

 How are vaccine certificates different from vaccine passports?

-Vaccine passports digitize individual countries’ paper vaccination certificates and testing information into internationally recognized passes, providing evidence to authorities that a traveller has been fully vaccinated against COVID-19.
+Vaccine passports have been one of the many hot topics of discussion this past year.
+Essentially, this is a document which digitizes an individual’s paper vaccination cards and testing information into internationally recognized passes, providing evidence to authorities that the individual has been fully vaccinated against COVID-19.
 Vaccine passports can potentially link official COVID vaccination certificates, as well as COVID test results and/or documented evidence of a previous recovery from COVID-19.

-Most of the vaccine passports being developed are digital – something you can pull up on your smartphone as an app.
-This is similar to the ArriveCAN app, which is being used by more Canadians in 2021 to streamline the arrival process at the airport.
+Most of the vaccine passports being developed are digital—something you can pull up on your smartphone as an app.
+This process is not dissimilar to the ArriveCAN app, which is being used by more Canadians in 2021 to streamline their arrival process at the airport.

 How can I get a COVID vaccine certification?